boos/code-samples/README.md

 # code-samples

-Some sample code snips that I used to learn more about a language.
+Some sample code snips that I used to learn more about a language while at the university.